RomanDietenmeier/lerny-app/notes.md

 - Custom Documentation to Keyworads, ... with monaco
 - Custom Hover Actions in monaco: registerHoverProvider allows to show documentation on hover
 - Monaco has Keyboard shortcuts build in! editor.addCommand You could for example auoformat the code, ...
+## Todo
+- set Terminal Rows and Cols on RESIZE!

+# Terminal Todo's
+- disappear on exit!